elementary-community/byte/README.md

 com.github.alainm23.byte
 ```

-## Donations
+## Support
-Stripe is not yet available in my country, If you like Planner and you want to support its development, consider donating via [Patreon](https://www.patreon.com/alainm23)
+Stripe is not yet available in my country, If you like Byte and you want to support its development,consider supporting via [Patreon](https://www.patreon.com/alainm23)

 Made with 💗 in Perú